Innopolis-Robotics-Society/FaceGuardV3/docs/customer-handover.md

 # Customer Handover and Operations Guide

-This document is the authoritative handover artifact for MVP v2 (3.0.0).
+This document is the authoritative handover artifact for FaceGuard, Week 6 Trial Release (`v3.0.0`, MVP v2).
 It defines the current transition status, operational requirements, and essential knowledge required by the customer to independently deploy, operate, and maintain the system.

 ## 1. Product Status and Handover Scope

 **Product Overview:** FaceGuard is a secure, decoupled face recognition access control system.
-It uses an edge-hosted FastAPI backend, a React SPA frontend, and local PostgreSQL storage to recognize registered employees in real time, automatically trigger door unlocking mechanisms, and log all access attempts.
+It uses an edge-hosted FastAPI backend, a React SPA frontend, and local PostgreSQL storage to recognize registered employees in real time and log all access attempts.

-**Scope of this release:** This handover covers the MVP v2 release.
-It includes background video processing, fully persistent local database, permormance improvement, recognition with acessories.
+**Scope of this release:** This handover covers the Week 6 Trial Release (MVP v2).
+It includes background video processing, a fully persistent local database, performance improvements, and recognition with accessories.

 ## 2. Handover Status and Ownership